 First of all, be consistent!
 Use whatever activities below to improve your child’s comprehension or any others you have found to be successful, but be CONSISTENT with what you expect of your child and patient!
 As stated above, I am working on my toddler’s comprehension of questions and it sometimes takes several times and lots of chest tapping (see below) to get her to answer one question correctly.

 Chest tapping.
-Ask your child a question while tapping your chest, and then immediately take your child’s hand and tap it on their chest while saying the answer.
+Ask your child a question and then immediately take your child’s hand and tap it on their chest while saying the answer.
 Do this several times and after the 2nd time, have your child say the answer with you while tapping their chest.
 This will help your child realize their is a “my turn/response” and a “your turn/response.”

 Is Your Child Not Talking Yet or is Nonverbal?
 They can use pictures to communicate.
 Please check out How to Teach Your Nonverbal Child to Communicate Without Using Words.
 The activities in this post can be applied to verbal and nonverbal children.

 Visuals.
 When you ask your child a question, if possible, provide a visual in the form of the actual object to help your child comprehend the question.
 Over time, as your child comprehension improves, reduce the number of times you provide visuals.